-This metric includes all students with Individualized Education Programs (IEPs) as of June 14, 2021, where the IEP recommends special education programs.
-Types of programs include Special Class (SC), integrated co-teaching (ICT), and Special Education Teacher Support Services (SETSS).
-A student is reflected as "fully receiving" if and only if there is an exact match between the IEP and the course offered in the STARS scheduling system.
-If the student is receiving some subjects but not all recommended this is reflected as "partially receiving."
+This metric includes all students with Individualized Education Programs (IEPs) as of June 2022, where the IEP recommends special education programs.
+Types of programs include Special Class (SC), Integrated Co-Teaching (ICT), and Special Education Teacher Support Services (SETSS).
+A student is reflected as "fully receiving" if there is an exact match between the IEP and the course enrollment in the STARS scheduling system.
+If the student is receiving some subjects but not all recommended subjects, this is reflected as "partially receiving."
 Students with no STARS data or no matching program are reflected as "not receiving."